 Each shrub is dioecious and is either a male or a female.
-The female shrub produces yellowish green cone-shaped panicles in summer which mature into reddish inedible fruits called drupes.
+The female shrub produces yellowish-green cone-shaped panicles in summer which mature into reddish inedible fruits called drupes.
 These can last well over the winter months and remain on the branches until early spring.
 Unlike the male shrub, which only produces tiny insignificant flowers that wither away.
 When you first buy one of these shrubs you’ll never know if you have a male or a female plant until they start to flower in June!
 That’s unless you buy a large specimen plant already in flower.

 I’d forgive its suckering habit any day just to have its showy autumn leaves displayed throughout October.
-Nevertheless if the suckers become a nuisance, just tear them off at the base of the plant rather than cutting them off with secateurs.
+Nevertheless, if the suckers become a nuisance, just tear them off at the base of the plant rather than cutting them off with secateurs.
 It takes longer for the shrub to produce new suckers when they have been torn off, as the dormant buds are removed from the base of the plant.
 You’ll never stop the shrub from suckering, but at least you’ll be able to keep the invasive suckers in check.
 Just don’t plant it too close to a lawn or a patio as those suckers will pop up in between paving or on the grass.
 However, if you place a barrier (affiliate link) around the roots, that will help to prevent them spreading.